1962 Valley State Matadors football team

 The 1962 Valley State Matadors football team represented San Fernando Valley State College—now known as California State University, Northridge—as a member of the California Collegiate Athletic Association (CCAA) during the 1962 NCAA College Division football season.
 This was the first year the school played a varsity football schedule.
-Led by first-year head coach Sam Winningham, Valley State compiled an overall record of 3–6 with a mark of 2–3 in conference play, placing fifth in the CCAA.
-The Matadors played home games at Monroe High School in Sepulveda, California.
+Led by first-year head coach Sam Winningham, Valley State compiled an overall record of 3–6.
+The Matadors played fives games against conference members, winning two and losing three, but those contests did not count in the CCAA standings.
+The team played home games at Monroe High School in Sepulveda, California.